-Our host at our lodge is a local character and very welcoming ... the whole place is an oasis.
+Our host at Rock View Lodge is a local character and very welcoming ... the whole place is an oasis.
 On the grounds we look for Sooty-capped Hermit and tanagers in the fruiting trees.
 A short walk takes us up to a viewpoint of the surrounding savannah and local airstrip.
 Accommodations at Rock View Eco-Lodge (B,L,D)